paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

 This buildpack will participate if all the following conditions are met:

-- `<APPLICATION_ROOT>/WEB-INF` exists
+- `<APPLICATION_ROOT>/WEB-INF` exists or
--  A liberty server directory exists
+-  A liberty server directory exists or
--  A liberty packaged server exists
+-  A liberty packaged server exists and
 - `Main-Class` is NOT defined in the mainfest

 The buildpack will do the following: